Grocel/GMod_Modules/gm_bass3/README.md

 Getting the FFT spectrum and tag information of a stream is also possible.
 On the server the sound is always muted.
 So far it is available for Windows and Linux.

-## Todo
-* Fix EAX Support.
-* Compile for OSX or find someone doing it for me.
-I can not find out how to do it properly.
-I'm not even able to test it as I don't own a Mac or OSX.

 ## Installation
 You put the DLL files for your OS in to the garrysmod/lua/bin/ folder.